-The High School Placement Test (HSPT) will be administered to all 8th Grade students in December.
+The High School Placement Test (HSPT) will be administered to all 8th Grade students in November.
 Students may apply to three of the listed high schools in the Archdiocese of Washington who use the results of this test.
-(There are a few Catholic high schools in the Washington DC area who administer their own entrance exam.)
-Their results will be sent to their schools of choice along with:
+(There are a few Catholic high schools in the Washington, DC area who administer their own entrance exam.)
+The students' test results will be sent to their schools of choice along with: